lemonlemon13/Hackathon-PoC/README.md

 abuse a virtual network better than your opponents.

-The game is currently at version 0.1.1 and very early in development (there isn't even a GUI yet it's just a chat room right now).
+The game is currently at version 1.1 and very early in development so things are prone to change.